rcsoccersim/manual/source/coach.rst

 Connecting with and without the Soccerserver Referee
 ---------------------------------------------------------

 By default, an internal referee module is active within the soccerserver that controls the match (see Section 4.7).
 If the trainer should have complete control over the match, the soccerserver must be instructed to deactivate the referee module.
 This means for example, that the play-mode will not change and players will not be moved back to their sides after a goal.
 The trainer has to react to these events by its own rules.

 The soccerserver must be informed at startup-time that a trainer-client will be used.
 Add the option *-coach* to thecommand arguments of the soccerserver application when a coach-client is used and the internal referee module of the server must be deactivated.
 You can also add the line *coach* to the server.conf.

 If you want to connect a trainer but let the server referee remain activated, add the option *-coach_w_referee* to the command arguments of the server or add *coach_w_referee* to the server conguration file.

 If the server is invoked with one of the trainer modes, it prepares a UDP socket to which the trainer-client can connect.
 The default port number is 6001.
 If a different port number is needed the new port can be set by assigning its value to the *coach_port* parameter (see Section B.1).

 =================================================
 Commands
 =================================================

+.. _sec-coachcommand:

 The trainer and the online coach can use the following set of commands.
 The items are listed in three categories.
 The first category includes commands that can be used only by the trainer, the second includes commands that can be used also by the online coach with certain restrictions, and the third lists commands that can be used by both trainer and online coach.